Hyderite/Hyderite/README.md

 - ⚡ Fun fact: ...
 -->

+Hey there :)

-Hey there :D I'm Hyderite.
+I'm Hyderite.
 I go by he/him.
-I'm 13.
+I'm currently 14 (as of 2023).
 I am a part time front-end web developer, a YouTuber, a hobbyist photographer and a full-time student.

 **Here are some stuff that I'm currently working on:**

 1. <a href="https://newtabb.gq" target="_blank">NewTabb</a>
 2. <a href="https://rblxparty.tk" target="_blank">RBLXParty (delayed)</a>
 3. <a href="https://exray.repl.co" target="_blank">Exray (also delayed)</a>
-4. PingusPongus (collab project with @savioxavier and @JipIsPlaying) also hey sky whats the url lmao
+4. PingusPongus (collab project with @savioxavier and @JipIsPlaying, most likely cancelled)
 5. Learning node.js

 **I know these languages :)**